owaaquino/todolist-react/README.md

     export default TodoList;
 ```
-Next, to be able to display all todo items we need to loop into our state object to display every item in it
+Then we need to loop into our state object to display all to-do items.
 ```javascript
     import React, { Component } from "react";
     import "./App.css";